kornysietsma/httpstub/README.md

 Basically this is some simple macros to spin up a local Jetty server with dynamic routes, that records all activity, so you can write expressive tests easily.

-This only works on localhost requests - if you need to stub out a real remote server, have a look at (clj-http-fake)[https://github.com/myfreeweb/clj-http-fake] which is far more powerful.
-And complex!
+This only works on localhost requests - if you need to stub out a real remote server, have a look at [clj-http-fake](https://github.com/myfreeweb/clj-http-fake) which is far more powerful.
+And more complex.

 This is very basic at the moment.
 For instance, you can only run a single server!
 Treat it as an alpha.